saqibmubarak/subtitlegen/ReadMe.md

 # 🎥 Subtitler CLI: Batch ASR Transcription Service (Whisper-Powered)

-This is a **Python command-line application** designed for efficient, batch-processed Automated Speech Recognition (ASR) transcription of video files using the **OpenAI Whisper model**.
+This is a **Command-line application** designed for efficient, batch-processed Automated Speech Recognition (ASR) transcription of video files using the **LLM model**.
 It is engineered for simplicity, speed (via GPU support), and robust configuration.

 ## ✨ Features